LinuxLibrary/cl-pub/AWS-Notes/PS-Notes/01-CSOAA/11-Route-53.md

 	SOA | Start of Authority Record

 - *** Routing Policies***
-	- Single
+	- Single / Simple Routing Policy:
-		- Use a simple routing policy when you have a single resource that performs a given function for your domain, for example, one web server that serves content for the example.com website.
-In this case, Amazon Route 53 responds to DNS queries based only on the values in the resource record set, for example, the IP address in an A record.
+		- Simple routing policy is a simple round robin policy and can be applied when there is a single resource doing the function for the domain for e.g. web server that serves content for the website
+		- AWS Route 53 responds to the DNS queries based on the values in the resource record set for e.g. ip address in an A record
 	- Weighted
+		- Weighted routing policy enables Route 53 to route traffic to different resources in specified proportions (weights) for e.g., 75% one server and 25% to the other during a pilot release
+		- Weights can be assigned any number from 0 to 255
+		- Weighted routing policy can be applied when there are multiple resources that perform the same function for e.g., webservers serving the same site
+		- Weighted resource record sets let you associate multiple resources with a single DNS name
+		- Common use cases include
+			- load balancing
-		- Weighted resource record sets let you associate multiple resources with a single DNS name.
-This can be useful for a variety of purposes, including load balancing and testing new versions of software.
-To create a group of weighted resource record sets, you create two or more resource record sets that have the same combination of DNS name and type, and you assign each resource record set a unique identifier and a relative weight.
+			- A/B testing and piloting new versions of software
+		- To create a group of weighted resource record sets, two or more resource record sets can be created that have the same combination of DNS name and type, and each resource record set is assigned a unique identifier and a relative weight.
-		- When processing a DNS query, Amazon Route 53 searches for a resource record set or a group of resource record sets that have the specified name and type.
-For weighted resource record sets, Amazon Route 53 selects one from the group.
+		- When processing a DNS query, Route 53 searches for a resource record set or a group of resource record sets that have the specified name and type.
+		- Route 53 selects one from the group.
+Probability of any one resource record set being selected depends on its weight as a proportion of the total weight for all resource record sets in the group for e.g., suppose for www.example.com has three resource record sets with weights of 1 (20%), 1 (20%), and 3 (60%)(sum = 5).
+On average, Route 53 selects each of the first two resource record sets one-fifth of the time, and returns the third resource record set three-fifths of the time.
 	- Latency
-		- Use the latency routing policy when you have resources in multiple Amazon EC2 data centers that perform the same function and you want Amazon Route 53 to respond to DNS queries with the resources that provide the best latency.
-For example, you might have web servers for example.com in the Amazon EC2 data centers in Ireland and in Tokyo.
-When a user browses to example.com, Amazon Route 53 chooses to respond to the DNS query based on which data center gives your user the lowest latency.
 	- Failover
-		- Use the failover routing policy when you want to configure active-passive failover, in which one resource takes all traffic when it's available and the other resource takes all traffic when the first resource isn't available.
 	- Geolocation
-		- Use the geolocation routing policy when you want Amazon Route 53 to respond to DNS queries based on the location of your users.